Preschool Activities with Easy Setups

 Roll marbles around a plastic tray for a fine motor kids activity

-Have fun creating new games with recyclables.
-This game uses a plastic tray from the deli or bakery department.
+This game upcycles a ribbed plastic tray from the deli or bakery department.

 Magnetic letters literacy activities with cookie sheet or magnetic board

-Related: Discovery bottle with letters of the alphabet
+Make your own discovery bottle with letters of the alphabet.

 Bean bag toss game with a recycled coffee can

-A clean coffee can can be used in many different ways, including storage for small toys and a drum with wooden spoon drumsticks (below).
+More: A clean coffee can can also be used storage for small toys.

 Related: Ring toss game